merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/03_Configuration.md

 ### Product Filter

-Turn product filter on / off.
+Turn the product filter on / off.

 ## Currency